BlossomiShymae/cute-rate-limit/README.md

 A limiter uses a token bucket based algorithm that defaults to blocking strategy `sleep` when limit is exceeded.

 In an example web API context, the limit is 20 requests every 1 second.
+It would be very, very bad if we ignore this limit. :c

-With a full bucket, the maximum burst is 20 requests before limiter blocks with `sleep`.
+Rate limiters solve this problem.
+Using a limiter with a full bucket, the maximum burst is 20 requests before limiter blocks with `sleep`.
+Tokens are allocated every `1 / token_rate` period, where `token_rate = bucket_size / bucket_period` per second.

 To create a limiter with a `bucket_size` of 20 tokens and a `bucket_period` of 1000 milliseconds: